US STOCKS-Wall Street surges as banks, tech stocks spark rebound

 By Lewis Krauskopf

-June 28 Wall Street rallied sharply on Wednesday, with the S&P 500 scoring its biggest one-day percentage gain in about two months, as financial and tech stocks led a broad market rebound.
+June 28 (Reuters) - Wall Street rallied sharply on Wednesday, with the S&P 500 scoring its biggest one-day percentage gain in about two months, as financial and tech stocks led a broad market rebound.

 The Nasdaq posted its best session since Nov.
 7, the day before the U.S. presidential election.